nokia-eda/docs/docs/user-guide/allocation-pools.md

 * **Reservations** block a range within the segment, preventing it from being allocated by EDA.

-/// note
+/// admonition | Note
+    type: subtle-note
-Side Note: The allocation mechanism is also how a default gateway can be provided via a pool and retrieved via an EDA app.
+The allocation mechanism is also how a default gateway can be provided via a pool and retrieved via an EDA app.
 ///

 ## Allocation Scope